LiquidBodymedia, movement and dance

 Jennifer Dunning, New York Times

-With Taylor, Caryn performed as a soloist in over 50 countries at such venues as Paris Opera Garnier, New York City Center, Kennedy Center and London’s Sadler’s Wells.
-She collaborated on over ten new works, directed rehearsals for several revivals and represented the United States as a cultural ambassador in Japan, China, India, Egypt, Greece, Russia, Turkey and Hungary and is featured in the Oscar-nominated documentary Dancemaker.
+With Taylor, Caryn performed as a soloist in over 50 countries at Paris Opera Garnier, New York City Center, Kennedy Center and London’s Sadler’s Wells and more.
+She collaborated on over ten new works, directed rehearsals for several revivals and represented the United States as a cultural ambassador in Japan, China, India, Egypt, Greece, Russia, Turkey and Hungary.
+She is featured in the Oscar-nominated documentary Dancemaker.

 “Caryn Heilman is an exceptional dancer…”